google/highway/g3doc/quick_reference.md

 templates, and RVV and SVE both use builtin vectors.
 Thus we recommend a `using hwy::HWY_NAMESPACE;` directive inside `project::[nested]::HWY_NAMESPACE`.

+Note that overloaded operators are not yet supported on RVV and SVE; code that wishes to run on all targets until that is resolved can use functions such as `Eq`, `Lt`, `Add`, `Div` etc.

 ### Initialization

 *   <code>V **Zero**(D)</code>: returns N-lane vector with all bits set to 0.